-Now, Grey’s Court Hotel has a few different rooms and we decided upon Somerset that had the best view overlooking York Minster itself.
-Oh, and don’t forget to opt in for breakfast, they smoke their own salmon each night.
+Now, Grey’s Court Hotel has a few different rooms and we decided upon Somerset which had the best view overlooking York Minster itself.
+Oh, and don’t forget to opt-in for breakfast, they smoke their own salmon each night.
 Yum!

 For a little nightcap, pop over to the House of Trembling Madness for one of their local brews.

 13.)
 Afternoon tea at the Countess of York

 So, if you’re looking for a different afternoon tea, pop over to the Countess of York (at the National Railway Museum).
 Perched around 5-minutes from York Central Station, it’s really easy to visit if you’re short on time.

 Now, the carriage used to be part of the Orient Express and it’s so sumptuous inside.
 Fill up on plenty of scones, clotted cream and plenty of Yorkshire tea.

 Afterwards, set aside a little time to explore the National Railway Museum too.
 If you’re a train lover, you’ll find this one of the best things to do in York!
 That being said, if you’re not into trains, maybe just focus on that afternoon tea.